vkushnir/ip_list_calulator/README_EN.md

-#  Калькулятор списков IP
+# IP List Calculator

-## Описание
+## Description

-Скрипт предназначен для генерации списка IP-адресов полученного в результате сложения или вычитания списка сетей.
+The script is designed to generate a list of IP addresses resulting from the addition or subtraction of a list of networks.

-Сети задаются в следующих форматах:
+Networks can be specified in the following formats:

-* `xxx.xxx.xxx.xxx` - одиночный IP-адрес
+* `xxx.xxx.xxx.xxx` - a single IP address
-* `ххх.ххх.ххх.ххх/yy` - сеть с маской CDIR
+* `xxx.xxx.xxx.xxx/yy` - a network with a CIDR mask
-* `ххх.ххх.ххх.ххх/zzz.zzz.zzz.zzz` - сеть с маской
+* `xxx.xxx.xxx.xxx/zzz.zzz.zzz.zzz` - a network with a subnet mask
-* `ххх.ххх.ххх.ххх-ххх.ххх.ххх.ххх` - диапазон IP-адресов
+* `xxx.xxx.xxx.xxx-xxx.xxx.xxx.xxx` - a range of IP addresses
-* `ххх.ххх.ххх.ххх*nnn` - начало и количество IP-адресов
+* `xxx.xxx.xxx.xxx*nnn` - the starting IP address and the number of IP addresses

-Аналогично можно задавать IPv6-сети.
+Similar formats can be used for IPv6 networks.

-* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx` - одиночный IP-адрес
+* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx` - a single IP address
-* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx/yy` - сеть с маской CDIR
+* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx/yy` - a network with a CIDR mask
-* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx-xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx` - диапазон IP-адресов
+* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx-xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx` - a range of IP addresses
-* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx*nnn` - начало и количество IP-адресов
+* `xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx*nnn` - the starting IP address and the number of IP addresses

-_Примеры:_
+_Examples:_

 * `127.0.0.1`
 * `192.168.0.0/16`